Gonkalos/TVtracker/Backend/README.md

 - Ensure that you have the latest versions of Python3 and MYSQL globally installed in your computer.

-> If you are running macOS, by default it ships with Python2.
-To set Python3 as default follow the instructions [here](https://dev.to/malwarebo/how-to-set-python3-as-a-default-python-version-on-mac-4jjf).
+> If you are running macOS, make sure to set Python3 and pip3 as default.

 - To install all dependencies go to /Backend/Utils and run the following command:
 ```